devnowcommit/autocms/README.md

 ```js
 meteor add guncebektas:autocms
 ```
-<a href="https://www.youtube.com/embed/uo1ju2qzL90">Click here to watch what you can do with </a>
+<a href="https://www.youtube.com/embed/uo1ju2qzL90">Click here to watch what you can do with the package</a>

 <h2>How to</h2>
 <h4>Routes</h4>